IceColdx/icecoldx/thm/Simple_CTF.md

 ## Reconnaissance

-Let's start with a nmap scan.
+Let's start with an nmap scan.

 ```
 nmap <IP> -A -sC -T4